 Office tenants are evaluated using a “Green Office Scorecard,” which is based on 50 green strategies that relate to five key office-related sectors: waste, energy, transportation, outreach, and property manager engagement.
 The scorecard helps them establish baselines for their current environmental performance, set goals, and measure progress.
 The scorecard automatically generates a 1-100 score, and tenants are recognized according to four different tiers of achievement.
 The Challenge provides training opportunities and other resources to help tenants improve, and participants can tap into ENERGY STAR resources for help along the way.
 For instance, tenants can earn points by developing an ENERGY STAR purchasing policy with procurement guidance from EPA, implementing PC power management education campaign like EPA’s Low Carbon IT Campaign, and engaging employees with EPA’s Bring Your Green to Work off-the-shelf energy awareness program.

-The Chicago Green Office Challenge is already in its fifth iteration, with winners from Round 1 announced in July 2010.
-Among the program’s successes were reducing water use by 5 percent across the board and the diversion of more than 1,200 tons of materials from landfills.
-Round 1 participants saw cost savings related to reductions in energy use, water use, and waste production.
-Green Office Challenge Round 1 award winners earned recognition from former Mayor Richard M. Daley, and many notable media outlets reported on the results of the competition, showcasing each participant’s commitment to fighting climate change.
+The Chicago Green Office Challenge has become an annual event, with announced in the summer of each year.
+The program has led to reductions in energy use, water use, and waste production at hundreds of Chicago-area businesses.
+Green Office Challenge award winners are recognized each year, and many notable media outlets report on the results of the competition, showcasing each participant’s commitment to fighting climate change.